stnly/sengit/CritiqueIntroduction.md

 ##Introduction
 ###Invariants & Theorems
 Invariants should express all constraints on the machine that are important to the integrity of the system.
 They are not merely used as a method to declare variable types.
 The invariants should be used to specify the semantic relationships between variables.
 It is also said that invariants should be as strong as necessary but no stronger.
 Theorems provide a way for checks to confirm those properties that are *"obviously"* true.

-###Correctness & Consistency
-Correctness & consistency is one of the important aspects in a model.
-Not only the model has to be correctly modelled, i.e. all proof obligations discharged, it has to be consistent with the requirements.
-The model also has to be complete, fulfilling all the requirements.

 ###Concrete
 The models should describe behaviour, not details of how that behaviour is obtained.
 Therefore, models should be abstract, rather than concrete.